Silje's bio in brief

 In 1998 Tom Garretson (WildStar) became Silje's manager and his co-operation with Silje ended in January 2004.
 Some months Continental A/S took over, followed in the autumn that year by Pernille Torp-Holte (Unit).
 Since the summer of 2010 Pernille Torp-Holte left Unit and started up Heartbeat Management, from where she still is Siljes manager.
 All managers were/are from Oslo.

 In the summer of 1998 Silje married the singer Heine Totland (1970), from Bømlo, for instance known from the Norwegian male choir Gli Scapoli (later the group State), his touring with Gisle Børge Styve and his role in musicals like Les Miserables and Mamma Mia!.
 In October 2005 he launched his solo album, in May 2009 his second album The Sunny Side was released.
-Two doughters, Erle (1997) and Karla (2003), complete this family.
+The family was extended with two doughters, Erle (1997) and Karla (2003), and in 2014 the couple adopted a four year old son called Jonah.

 Silje and her husband Heine Totland singing at Gule Galleriet in